naufaldirfq/flutter-documentation-generator/README.md

 - **Automatic Documentation**: Generate detailed docs for Flutter projects with minimal effort
 - **Local AI Processing**: Uses Ollama with DeepSeek Coder for privacy and offline use
 - **Code Analysis**: Parses and analyzes Flutter/Dart code structure and relationships
-- **Git Integration**: Extracts project history to generate detailed changelogs
+- **Git Integration**: Extracts project history to generate detailed changelogs with tag-based versioning
 - **Markdown Output**: Clean, structured documentation in Markdown format
 - **Performance Optimizations**: Batch processing and configurable limits for large projects